luksgrin/flow-cytometry-analyzer/docs/installation.md

 2. Double-click the MSI file to run the installer

+3. **Windows SmartScreen Warning:** Windows may show a warning that it protected your PC.
+This is normal for unsigned applications.
+To proceed:
+   - Click **"More info"** on the warning screen
+   - Click **"Run anyway"** to continue installation
+   - Alternatively, right-click the MSI file, select **"Properties"**, check **"Unblock"** if available, then run the installer

-3. Follow the installation wizard
+4. Follow the installation wizard

-4. Launch the application from the Start menu
+5. Launch the application from the Start menu

 ### Linux (Ubuntu/Debian)